 - Reducing the dangers of existing nuclear stockpiles

 - Lowering the barriers to the safe, secure, and peaceful use of nuclear energy

 The project supports an international group of pre- and post-doctoral fellows and other experts working on these issues.

 MTA Student Associates provide research assistance for faculty, fellows, and staff, and occasionally help with other tasks, such as coordinating seminars and events, or helping with website and database maintenance.
-The position is a great opportunity to learn more about nuclear policy issues, while getting hands-on experience in both research and administrative work.
-Full-time and part-time arrangements may be possible.
-Applications will be accepted through March 28, 2014.
+This part-time position is a great opportunity to learn more about nuclear policy issues, while getting hands-on experience in both research and administrative work.
+Applications will be accepted through February 3, 2015.